livelace/gosquito/docs/data.md

-*DataItem* is a data structure with specific fields, contains common for all plugins fields and plugin specific fields (typical flow consists of plugins with *DataItem* fields as parameters.
+*DataItem* is a data structure with specific fields, contains common for all plugins fields and plugin specific fields.
+Typical flow consists of plugins with *DataItem* fields as parameters.

 ```go